sparkerrecipes/sparkerrecipes.github.io/_recipes/indian-fish-and-chips.md

 * Heat a thin layer of vegetable oil in a frying pan.
 When shimmering, dip the tilapia strips in batter, dripping off any excess.
 Fry the strips in batches, looking for puffed crusts about 3-5 minutes per side.
 Drain on paper towel and sprinkle lightly with salt.

-* If you want to get fancy, you can service this with additional lime wedges to sprinkle over the fish.
+* If you want to get fancy, you can serve this with additional lime wedges to sprinkle over the fish.